Bachelor of Arts in Organizational Management, 2010

 When he joined the Marines after high school in 2002, Watson found the idea of attending a university full-time almost impossible.
 Within his first year as a Marine, he was stationed in Okinawa, Japan and while stationed there he deployed to Pohang, Korea.
 “I served on Security Forces for a small base protecting the detachment of Marines when we first declared war.”
 In 2004, Watson was transferred to North Carolina where he served as a Combat Marksmanship Instructor providing crucial training to his fellow Marines on the rifle and pistol ranges.
 During this time, he was critically injured training for his battalion’s deployment to Iraq.
 While coping with his own injuries, Watson also had to confront his wife's ongoing medical issues, which eventually called him home to Florida.
 Unfortunately, his wife’s condition worsened and she suffered two amputations, requiring Watson to care for his wife, daughter, and newborn son.

 Despite all this, Watson never gave up his dream of earning his degree.
 In 2008, Ashford University was able to make his dream a reality.
 "Finally, after nearly six years of wanting to go to college, I got the opportunity, and I took full advantage.”
 Watson explains that he heard about Ashford because two fellow Marines described good experiences there.
 Diligent in his research, Watson also talked to others who "shared horror stories about schools with online programs.”
 He decided to check out Ashford for himself.
-His Admissions Counselor, Gary Madsen, made the choice easy.
-"I was nervous about going to school online, but Gary was instrumental in helping me with the transition."
+His Admissions Counselor made the choice easy.
+"I was nervous about going to school online, but my Admissions Counselor was instrumental in helping me with the transition."
 One pleasant surprise upon enrolling was how many credits he had already earned.
-"I was amazed to find that all of my military training added up so much towards my degree," he reports.
+"I was amazed to find that all of my military training added up so much toward my degree," he reports.
 "I transferred 50 credits from my previous schooling."

 Watson remained on active duty throughout his studies, and on September 13, 2010, he graduated summa cum laude with his Bachelor of Arts in Organizational Management.
 Watson is also a member of Alpha Sigma Lambda and Golden Key International Honour Society.